What is Coreboot

-is a modern, lightweight, open-source replacement for the proprietary (usually UEFI) system firmware shipped on most PCs/laptops today.
-It is designed to perform only the minimum number of tasks necessary to initialize the hardware, and pairs with a payload
+Coreboot is a modern, lightweight, open-source replacement for the proprietary (usually UEFI) system firmware shipped on most PCs/laptops today.
+It is designed to perform only the minimum number of tasks necessary to initialize the hardware, and pairs with a payload (such as SeaBIOS) to boot a modern operating system (such as PureOS) as quickly as possible.
+It brings increased performance and security, avoiding widespread security issues (see “What the CIA Vault 7 Documents Mean“, follow-up posts #1, #2, #3, etc.), and provides the foundation for our new PureBoot firmware, which offers a tamper-resistant boot process via Heads and a Librem Key.

-and is now available as a public beta.
 Since the summer of 2017, Purism has shipped coreboot firmware (featuring SeaBIOS as the payload) on all Librem laptops.
-We also offer an easy to use coreboot update/flashing script for all Librem models (including those older models which didn’t ship with coreboot).
+We also offer an easy to use coreboot update/flashing script for all Librem models, including those older models which didn’t ship with coreboot.
 This script allows you to update the firmware on your Librem, using either a pre-built binary firmware update image or compiling from source.
 Pre-built images for our PureBoot firmware are available as well.
 The script uses only files available from public Purism repositories, and performs numerous checks to ensure the integrity of the downloaded/compiled firmware update all the way through the flashing process.
-Since coreboot initializes the bare metal hardware, it must be tailored specifically to every chipset and motherboard — and so each Librem model has its own unique build.
-You can track our progress through our contributions to coreboot,

 Using the Coreboot Utility/Update Script

-- Under PureOS (and possibly other distros), you may need to add ‘iomem=relaxed’ to the grub kernel boot parameters for flashrom to read/write the firmware
+- On some chipsets, you may need to add ‘iomem=relaxed’ to the grub kernel boot parameters for flashrom to read/write the firmware

-- Before flashing the firmware, make sure you are not running low on battery (or better yet, connect AC power).
-Do not interrupt the process in any way – do not suspend or shut down the machine, do not close the lid, do not close the terminal.
+- Before flashing the firmware, make sure your battery is charged, and connect AC power if possible.
+Do not interrupt the process – do not suspend or shut down the machine, do not close the lid, do not close the terminal.
 Otherwise, you risk bricking the device

 wget https://source.puri.sm/firmware/utility/raw/master/coreboot_util.sh -O coreboot_util.sh